 Cook.
-Close the lid, let it close tightly so that does steam does not escape.
-And cook for about 20minute, by stirring a couple of times in between.
+Close the lid and let it close tightly so that steam does not escape.
+Cook for about 20 minutes, stirring a couple of times in between.

-The uniform heat from the bottom of the pan and the steam on the top cooks the peppers and the potatoes soft and tender.
+The uniform heat from the bottom of the pan and the steam on the top cook the peppers and the potatoes soft and tender.

 Seasoning.
-Once the tomato becomes mushy and the potato becomes a fork-tender.
+Once the tomato becomes mushy, the potato becomes a fork-tender.
 Sprinkle basil, thyme, and balsamic vinegar.
-Give a gentle stir until all the ingredients combined together.
+Give a gentle stir until all the ingredients are combined.

 Serve.
 And transfer to a serving plate.
-And enjoy with crusty bread.
+And enjoy it with crusty bread.

 How to serve?

-This Pepperonata recipe is versatile, tastes great when combined with any other main courses.
+This Pepperonata recipe is versatile and tastes excellent with other main courses.
 Serve as hot, chilled, or at room temperature.

 Topping.
 Add as topping for a warm, and cozy pizza.
 Or serve with creamy polenta.

 Side dish.
-Serve with grilled meat or barbecue, your family is going to love you this.
+Serve with grilled meat or barbecue; your family will love this.

 As spread.
 A wonderful spread, and great to be served as a top layer for a burger and a sandwich.

 Freezer.
 This is a freezer-friendly side dish.
-Freezes well And great to use for up to 4 months.
-To thaw, let them in the refrigerator overnight or up to 8 hours.
+Freezes well And is excellent to use for up to 4 months.
+Let them thaw in the refrigerator overnight or up to 8 hours.

 Reheat.
-Add them to you saute pan and sprinkle water to moisture it enough.
-And gently reheat then it becomes hot.
+Add them to your saute pan and sprinkle water to moisture it enough.
+Gently reheat, then it becomes hot.

 Protein.
-You may use chicken breast, chicken thighs, ground chicken, ground beef, to serve as a complete meal.
-Chicken Pepporanata is popular of them all.
+You may use chicken breast, thighs, ground chicken, or ground beef as a complete meal.
+Chicken Pepporanata is the most famous of them all.

 Slow cooker.
-These are the second-best choice of cooking method as the entire process of cooking mainly depends on the factor of slow and simmered cooking.
+These are the second-best choice of cooking method as the entire cooking process mainly depends on slow and simmered cooking.

 Seasoning.
 Want to spice up a little bit more?
 Stir in roasted red pepper flakes for an extra punch.

 Saucey.
 This recipe is best suited to toss along with the pasta.
-When planning to serve as a sauce, Increase the quantity of tomato and make sure to cook the tomato and peppers until break down completely for a smooth, luscious Pepperonata sauce.
+When planning to serve as a sauce, Increase the quantity of tomato and cook the tomato and peppers until they break down completely for a smooth, luscious Pepperonata sauce.